jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module4/lab1.rst

 We now need to send our declaration to BIGIP1.

 ..
-Note:: Because we are sending our TS declaration into a BIG-IP cluster, just like AS3 we only need to send this to one unit.
+Note:: Because we are sending our TS declaration into a BIG-IP cluster, just like AS3, we only need to send this to one unit.

-Click on step `Step 6: TS Declaration BIGIP1`, navigate to the `Body` tab and paste in all of your declaration, and send the call.
+Click on step `Step 6: TS Declaration BIGIP1`, navigate to the `Body` tab and paste in all of your declarations, and send the call.

   |image10|